SreeshmaTharammal/number-ninja/README.md

 |Feature|Action|Expected result|Actual result|
 |---|---|---|---|
 Limit number of question|From 'Level Menu' select required level.
 From 'Arithmatic Operator' menu select 'Addition' or 'Subtraction' or 'Multiplication' or 'Division' as operator.
 Enter answeres for every questions presented|Maximum 10 questions are presented to user |Works as expected|

+### Development Bugs

+During development, manual testing was carried out for each feature.
+A few problems were found and resolved.
+The problems encountered during development are shown below.
+- Clear screen was not working  at every level
+    - Clear screen was missing at some edge cases
+- Password was written as plain text in data storage
+    - Added encryption to password
+- Color was reset at some places
+    - Added function color_print and reset color in order to avoid issues.

 ## Deployment and Development